princesslana/smalld/docs/user_guide.md

 });
 ```

-To send a payload to the Discord gateway you can use `SmallD.sendGatewayPayload`.
+To send a payload to the Discord gateway you can use `SmallD#sendGatewayPayload`.

 ## Resources